zihuaye/3xsd/README.md

 Dpkt module is also needed when running 3nsd DNS server, pip install it.

 If you want to use 3wdd, python-pytun, pyudt4, pycrypto are also needed.
+       yum install python-crypto2.6
+will quickly install pycrypto.
+The other two depended on pip install.

 Or, of cause you can let pip do it all for you: